-I'd originally published a longer version of this essay on The Valve about a year ago, where it accumulated various comments and addenda.
-I'm republshing it here specifically in connection with my current work on The Greatest Man in Siam.
+I'd originally published a longer version of this essay on The Valve in 2010, where it accumulated various comments and addenda.
+I first republshed it here specifically in connection with my work on The Greatest Man in Siam.
 It's the section, Egalitarianism and Hierarchy, that's directly relevant, but you may want to read the sections on Shakespeare and Greene as well.
+I'm now bumping it to top top of the cue as I'm thinking about literary morphology.

 The purpose of this essay is to consider some recent developments in, shall we evolutionary psychology, as it's called, and to argue that these developments indicate that human nature contains within it an essential tension that may well be one of the drivers of history.
 I begin with the psychology and then move to literature, first Much Ado About Nothing, and then a comparison between Greene’s Pandosto and Shakespeare’s The Winter’s Tale.
 I conclude with a modest gesture toward Marx.